 INTEREST.
 Useful for completists and for japanese collectors interested in the complete JL series. **

 Another counterfeited LP was produced by another company, who copied the WCF pressing #2.
 This LP has green printed slipsheet glued to a silver jacket, with white blank labels; its matrix is 101-A / 101-B, with side B originally miswritten A.

 INTEREST.
 Useless counterfeit. *

 THE CONTRA-BAND RELEASE

 Early 1971.
 The original release by "Live Records" was the source of another LP, produced by a bootlegger calling himself Contra-Band Music (no relationships to the well-known CBM outfit, that was not yet existing at the time).
 This bootlegger co-operated for this release with a guy who was at the time involved in a couple of Dylan records (Let me die in my footsteps and Burn some more).
 The album, titled SHEA THE GOOD OLD DAYS, matrix 1234-A S-2315 / 1234-B S-2316, was distributed with a full color printed cover copied from a legit record (a deluxe production for the era!) and a pink label featuring the record title repeated in rows.
 This cover was available as a stock cover at the pressing plant.
 The name of the cover was the Four Choir Boys and if you were getting a record pressed and didn’t have a cover you could use that one and have you own title added.

 Some copies had an insert or a sticker with title and track listing.

-A different version of this record had a rubber stamped cover, titled SHEA STADIUM LIVE STEREO, in red or blue ink, and the label was similar but with a different font.
+A different version of this record had a rubber stamped cover, titled SHEA STADIUM LIVE STEREO, in red, blue or black ink, and the label was similar but with a different font.
 Some copies with the rubber stamp in black ink had in addition a mimeographed track-listing on the cover.
 We do not know if this release, much rarer than the one on the stock cover, appeared before or after the more common one.